ballerine-io/ballerine/README.md

 ## Workshop Walkthrough

-When everything is running, we will start the walk-through.
+After everything is running, we can start the walk-through.
 Below are the steps to follow, and each one involves a request to change the configuration to the backend.

-Flow Diagam:
+#### If you are using postman:
+Import `devcon-workshop.postman_collection.json` from the project root folder (or download: https://github.com/ballerine-io/ballerine/blob/fintech_devcon/devcon-workshop.postman_collection.json) as a new collection to postman

 ### Step 1: Add Fields to the Collection Flow

-Import `devcon-workshop.postman_collection.json` as a new collection to post man

-We will add website and a file input.
+We will add a website and a file input.
 **Postman Collection Request:** `1.
 Workflow Definition - (Update Collection Form)`

 <details>